 Kali has a thriving community filled with security experts who are always willing to help people with their problems.
 The development of these communities dates back to BackTrack and offers excellent advice on starting penetration testers.
 The Offensive Security team maintains the official Kali website, blog, forums, IRC channels, Git repository, and bug tracker for Kali alongside social media feeds like Twitter and Facebook.

 We strongly suggest you consult the community members whenever you’re stuck on a problem.
-No matter whether the problem arises from incompatible hardware or system misconfiguration, you’re very likely to get expert answers based on facts.
+Whether the problem arises from incompatible hardware or system misconfiguration, you’re very likely to get expert answers based on facts.
 Simply be modest and tell them how the problem occurred and what steps you’ve tried to solve them.
 You’ll get a working solution even before you know.

 15. Special Features